scverse/scvi-tools/README.rst

 .. |Downloads| image:: https://pepy.tech/badge/scvi-tools
    :target: https://pepy.tech/project/scvi-tools

-scvi-tools is a package for end-to-end analysis of single-cell omics data.
+scvi-tools (single-cell variational inference tools) is a package for end-to-end analysis of single-cell omics data.
 The package is composed of several deep generative models for omics data analysis, namely:

 * scVI_ for analysis of single-cell RNA-seq data, as well as its improved differential expression framework_
 * scANVI_ for cell annotation of scRNA-seq data using semi-labeled examples